neu-pdi/cs2100-public-resources/lecture-notes/l36-mvc2.md

 # Models, Controllers, and Views

+## Synchronous versus Asynchronous Controllers

-## Determine when to use a mock model to improve testability
+## Using a Mock Model to test a Controller

-## Create a simple GUI and text-based controller, which can be swapped out for each other
+Create a simple GUI and text-based controller, which can be swapped out for each other
-## How to write code to be testable
-(Jon's textbooks) just an intro to be continued in 3100